larsmagne/eplot/README.md

 ![chart-xy-circle.plt](/images/chart-xy-circle.png)

 eplot isn't really geared towards doing 2D plots -- it's for time series and bar charts.
-But if can do rudimentary 2D plots, but it lacks some of the control you'd expect.
+But it can do rudimentary 2D plots, but it lacks some of the control you'd expect.